zarf-dev/proposals/0026-enhanced-state-management/README.md

 2026-07-01: Initial version of this document.
 2026-07-01: Replaced the flat `PackageStatus`/`ComponentStatus` fields with an `Events` list; see [Alternatives](#alternatives).
 2026-07-06: `ComponentStatus` is now deprecated and kept for 4 release cycles instead of being dropped immediately.
+2026-08-05: Made `--prune` scope-selectable, with bare `--prune` defaulting to all scopes applicable to the command.

 ## Drawbacks